 Many people don't take the time, or enough time, to complete the Function Report because they think it's unimportant, but this is a mistake.
 Social Security staff, including the administrative law judges (ALJs) who hear these cases, use the answers on the Function Report to determine how well you can perform day-to-day tasks and to see if the statements you make about your condition are consistent.
 This is why it is so important to complete the Function Report with as much detail as possible and to be accurate and honest with your answers.

 Here are examples of how Function Reports helped claimants receive their benefits:

 Social Security often uses Function Reports to determine whether claimants' statements about the limiting effects of their condition are accurate.
 ALJs frequently refer to answers on Function Reports during hearings.
 The way they do this is to ask the claimant a question about his or her ADLs, and then compare the answer to what the claimant originally reported on the Function Report.
 If the answer the claimant gives in the hearing is different than what was reported on the ADL, the judge will want to know why.
 If the ALJ thinks the claimant lied on the Function Report or is lying during the hearing, the claimant may lose his or her case.

 Here are some examples of how the answers on a Function Report resulted in a denial of benefits:

 For more information, see our article on the importance of credibility to a disability case.

-Before your appeal hearing, go over your function report (you can ask the SSA for a copy if you don't have it), and imagine how a judge would view your answers.
-Function reports can result in denials if there are inconsistencies.
-If you feel you wrote something in your function report that could hurt your case, you should discuss your case with a disability attorney to see how you can clarify this information at your hearing in a way that is both honest and helpful to your case.
+If you've already completed your Function Report and think you wrote something that might look inconsistent, you should discuss your case with a disability attorney to see how you can clarify this information in a way that is both honest and helpful to your case.